cite-architecture/CitableCollection.jl/docs/src/index.md

 ## Overview

-Collections of citable objects are generic tabular data structures with a schema that meet two specific requirements of the CITE architecture:
+Collections of citable objects are generic tabular data structures with a schema.
+They  meet two specific requirements of the CITE architecture:

 1. they can be filtered using URN logic
-2. they can be serialized delimited text following the CEX format
+2. they support serialization to and instantiation from delimited text following the CEX format

 ## TL;DR